Student Services Policy Part 1

-CVCC utilizes a placement testing program to assess certain academic competencies including, but not necessarily limited to, reading, writing, mathematics, and computer literacy.
+CVCC utilizes a placement testing program to assess certain academic competencies reading, writing, and mathematics.
 Test results are used by academic advisors to place students in appropriate courses and thereby maximize their opportunities for success.
 Placement test scores are not a requirement for general admission to CVCC, but may be a factor in the admission decision for certain programs and/or the determination of course requisite competencies.
-A placement test may not be retaken except as authorized under guidelines established by the Chief Academic Officer.

 For students who do not have a high school diploma and who wish to earn adult secondary credentials, CVCC offers two options: High School Equivalency Testing or Adult High School.